CHA Story Garden

 Care Initiative Autism Spectrum Disorder

-By developing and implementing best practices through education, clinical practice, and resources this program builds on the previous years’ program, and brings it to a new level.
-The goals are to partner with the community and schools to inform on best practices, share findings regionally and nationally, to host a regional conference with national speakers, create a new social narrative, and continue providing Autism Tool-kits.
-Elevating care across the region and nationally, Children’s Minnesota hopes to become a national leader for the care of children with autism spectrum disorder and their families.
+There is a high prevalence of children with autism spectrum disorder at Children’s Minnesota, and CHA is proud to give continuous support to this nationally-recognized program.
+By developing and implementing best practices through education, clinical practice, and resources, this program builds on the previous years’ program and brings it to a new level.
+The goals are to partner with the community and schools to inform on best practices, share findings regionally and nationally, to host a regional conference with national speakers, create a new social narrative, and continue providing Autism Toolkits.

 This vital program is a primary child abuse prevention and support program for teen parents.
 Trained community volunteers address financial, social and parenting challenges to young parents and families.